sbdki/holdingcalculator/README.md

 2. **Click CALCULATE**: Results appear instantly below the input section

 3. **Expand Math Details**: Click "Show math" on any result card to see the complete calculation breakdown

+4. **Toggle Theme**: Click the sun/moon icon in the header to switch between light and dark modes

 ### Example